The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

  on the [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html#secrets-backend).

 #### Variables
-Airflow variables should never contain any sensitive information and are used for example for the project_id, bucket names or data location.
+Airflow variables should never contain any sensitive information.
+Example uses include the project_id, bucket names or data location.

 #### Connections
 Airflow connections can contain sensitive information and are often used to store credentials like API keys or usernames and passwords.
-In the local development environment, the Airflow connections are simply stored in the metastore database.
+In the local development environment, the Airflow connections are stored in the metastore database.
 There, the passwords inside the connection configurations are encrypted using Fernet.
 The value for the Airflow connection should always be a connection URI, see the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#generating-a-connection-uri) for more detailed information on how to construct this URI.

 #### Using a new variable or connection
-To use a new Airflow variable or connection, it has to be added to the relevant class in the airflow_utils file.
+Any new Airflow variables or connections have to be added to either the AirflowVars or AirflowConns class in the airflow_utils file.
 This file can be found at:
 `observatory-platform/observatory/platform/utils/airflow_utils.py`

-In there are the AirflowVars and AirflowConns classes, these classes make it easier to use the same key name for a variable or connection in many different DAGs.
-The python variable name is used inside the workflow and the value is used inside the `config.yaml` or `config-terraform.yaml` file.
+These two classes act as a registry that make it easy to access the variables and connections in different DAGs For each class attribute, the attribute name is used inside the workflow and the value is used inside the `config.yaml` or `config-terraform.yaml` file.

 For example, to add the airflow variable 'new_variable' and connection 'new_connection', the relevant classes are updated like this: